seriousben/seriousben.com/content/posts/some-golang-gotchas.md

 You can see that even though my `customError` implements the `Error` interface it is not equal to `Error(nil)`.

-This gotchas is the reason why you should always return a nil of type `error` and never of you custom type.
+This gotcha is the reason why you should always return a nil of type `error` and never of your custom type.

 ## Fun with golang scopes and := assignment operator